Sunday Afternoon Forecast

 In the Tropics:

-conducive for gradual development of this system while it moves
+development of this system is possible while it drifts generally

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.